nxp-imx/imx-sm/sm/doc/arch.md

   to a transport
 - Transports then map to mailboxes; these provide underlying communicate capability; for SMT the mailbox is only used to generate doorbells (aka interrupts) in both directions
-- The eMCEM driver reports FCCU faults to the SM.
+- The eMCEM component reports FCCU faults to the SM.
 The SM provides configurable reactions to all FCCU faults.
 Reactions include reset or shutdown of the system, reset or shutdown of an LM, custom board reaction, notification to a safe S-EENV to handle the fault, or do nothing.
 - See @ref STRUCTURE for more information on the structure of the SM and the relationship between